AYB-CHA/c-env/README.md

 ```
 make sure tho have make and gcc

-to get the list of all your env vars
+to get the list of all env vars
 run:
 ```bash
   ./env
 ```
 to get the value of a spesefic variable
-for example to get the value of PATH
+for example the PATH variable

 run:
 ```bash